 1. Define Your Goal

-- Brand Awareness: Get more people to learn about your custom phone cases or laptop cases.
-It builds buzz and recall.
+- Brand awareness: Get more people to learn about your custom phone cases or laptop cases - it builds buzz and recall.

-- Traffic: Drive shoppers straight to your product page.
-More clicks mean more chances to sell.
+- Traffic: Drive shoppers straight to your product page; more clicks mean more chances to sell.

 2. Choose Your Platform

-- Perfect for trendy, short clips of your print-on-demand process.
+- TikTok: Perfect for trendy, short clips of your print-on-demand process - use viral sounds and challenges to reach new fans.

-- Excellent for demo videos or behind‑the‑scenes tours.
+- YouTube: Excellent for demo videos or behind-the-scenes tours; build trust with longer, in-depth content.

 Also Read: